What is robotic process automation (RPA)?

 Whether it’s data collection, approvals, or updates, many tasks don’t require creativity or intuition, essential attributes that serve to increase job satisfaction.
 Instead, the monotony of the work lowers satisfaction, leading to lower productivity and other inefficiencies.

-Organizations are turning to technology, particularly robotic process automation (RPA), to offload repetitious tasks, freeing workers to perform richer, more valuable work.
+Organisations are turning to technology, particularly robotic process automation (RPA), to offload repetitious tasks, freeing workers to perform richer, more valuable work.
 Companies can redirect employee time to enhance customer care, perform complex problem-solving, and develop business insights that help the company succeed.

 RPA is a business process automation technology that uses virtual software robots, also known as digital robots or bots, to perform manual, time-consuming work or tasks.